Creative-banda/Flappy_Bird/README.md

    ```

 2. **Launch the game**
-   - Run the project in Godot
+   - Open the `Cosmic-Rush` project in Godot
+   - Run the project
    - The game will automatically listen for UDP data on port 5005

 3. **Control your spaceship**